Tax ticket sales based on event locationPrivate preview

 |

-Create an event location
+Create a performance location

-Call create a tax location of type performance
+Create a tax location of type performance and specify the address of the event venue.

-You can use any address that’s eligible for a TaxCalculation in a supported country where the sales type is All Sales
+You can use any address that’s eligible for a TaxCalculation in a supported country where the sales type is All Sales.

 Each country requires different address formats for the location.

-as a unique identifier for the tax location.
+The response returns the id as a unique identifier for the performance location.
 Store this value for use in transactions where you calculate tax for sales in this location.

 { "id": "taxloc_yB7b4tVHRb", // ... other fields omitted }